 Professional Ellesmere Port Flea Treatment

 As every pet owner knows, there are many positive aspects of pet ownership.
-Unfortunately, owning a four-legged friend means taking on their common ailments, and for dogs and cats, few ailments are as prolific as fleas.
+But, unfortunately, owning a four-legged friend means taking on their common ailments, and for dogs and cats, few ailments are as prolific as fleas.

-Cat and dog fleas are the types of fleas that you will most regularly come into contact with as a pet owner and without proper Ellesmere Port flea treatment and eradication techniques you can quickly become all too familiar with the problem of a large scale flea infestation.
+Cat and dog fleas are the types of fleas you will most regular contact as a pet owner.
+Without proper Ellesmere Port flea treatment and eradication techniques, you can quickly become all too familiar with the problem of a large scale flea infestation.

 Understanding flea control - Life-cycle of the flea.

-After a gestation period which is usually 1-2 weeks, the pupae will be ready to emerge as a flea.
+After a gestation period, usually 1-2 weeks, the pupae will be ready to emerge as a flea.
 However, it has been known for pupae and larvae to “hibernate” through the winter, waiting for warmer temperatures to emerge as adult fleas.
 Their ideal temperature range is 21-30 degrees Celsius – the comfortable temperature range for humans.

-By using a combination of different flea control techniques including spot treatment of infected animals, use of insect growth inhibitor chemicals and flea fumigation, a professional flea removal program can attack fleas at every stage of their development.
+Using a combination of different flea control techniques, including spot treatment of infected animals, insect growth inhibitor insecticides, and flea fumigation, a professional flea removal program can attack fleas at every stage of their development.

 - Complete eradication of fleas, larvae, and pupae.

-- Insect growth inhibitor treatment which prevents eggs from hatching and continuing the infestation.
+- Insect growth inhibitor treatment prevents eggs from hatching and continuing the infestation.

-- All areas of infestation and gestation targeted.
+- All areas of infestation and gestation were targeted.

 - Professional safety assessment to keep children and pets from harm.

 Compare this to the cost in both money and time of attempting to remove fleas on your own.
 As I mentioned earlier, amateur Ellesmere Port flea treatment can actually worsen an infestation.
-If you fail to treat all areas that are infested as well as targeting multiple stages of the life-cycle you can end up only killing those fleas which are not resistant to the poison you are using.
-So the fleas that are left will have offspring which are in turn more resistant to your Ellesmere Port flea treatment chemicals thereby producing an infestation that you can't control yourself.
+If you fail to treat all areas that are infested and target multiple stages of the life cycle, you can end up only killing those fleas that are not resistant to the poison you are using.
+So the fleas that are left will have offspring, which are in turn more resistant to your Ellesmere Port flea treatment insecticides, thereby producing an infestation that you can't control yourself.